sdownin/mmc-pharma/README.md

 # Pharma MMC

-Multimarket contact analysis of the pharmaceutical industry.
+Analysis of multimarket contact and competition in the pharmaceutical industry.